Our Part in Nanotechnology History

 A BRIEF HISTORY: In the early 1950s, scientist Keith Porter and mechanical engineer Joseph Blum of The Rockefeller Institute developed the Porter-Blum MT-1 microtome, which is the precursor to today’s PT-PC PowerTome.
 The MT-1 was manually operated and cut thin sections of samples to 100 nm thickness or below.
 Thirty-five years later RMC bought that ultramicrotome product line from E.I.
 Dupont de Nemours & Co. and continued the development of a complete line of sample preparation equipment for electron microscopy and other ultra-high resolution microscopy.

-By 2000, when RMC was purchased by Boeckeler Instruments, the product line included not only room temperature ultramicrotomes, but cryo sample preparation equipment as well, including high-pressure freezing machines, freeze substitution systems, a freeze fracture system and jet freezers.
+By 2000, when RMC was purchased by Boeckeler Instruments, the product line included not only room temperature ultramicrotomes, but cryo sample preparation equipment as well, including freeze substitution systems, a freeze fracture system and jet freezers.
 Additionally, RMC Boeckeler manufactures other sample preparation solutions including TEM stainers, tissue processors, glass knife makers and diamond knives.
 Read more:

 Timeline with historical highlights of our company: